England sheds agonizing history by knocking out Germany - WTMJ

 It was on penalties that Germany also beat England in the 1990 World Cup semifinals.
 Then there was the English goal wrongfully disallowed as Germany knocked the English out of the 2010 World Cup.

-Now England will play either Sweden or Ukraine in the Euro 2020 quarterfinals on Saturday in Rome, eying a return to Wembley for the semifinals and the final.
+Now England will play Ukraine in the Euro 2020 quarterfinals on Saturday in Rome, eying a return to Wembley for the semifinals and the final.

 It marked the end of the 15-year reign of Joachim Löw as the 2014 World Cup-winning coach takes time out to consider his next steps.